opencobra/cobratoolbox/README.md

   ```
   NOTE: If you do not have `gurobi_mex` and `tomlab` installed on your machine, you will get some warnings and some errors.
 The `COBRAToolbox` will try to use `glpk` if it cannot find `gurobi` for LP / MILP.
 To solve any NLP problems you need `tomlab_snopt`.

-5. Test your installation, run
+5. In order to test your installation, run
   ```Matlab
   testAll
   ```
   to see what functions will work with your current configuration.
-  Note, it is likely that one or more functions will not work unless you have `tomlab` with `snopt` installed.
+  It might be that some functions may not work unless you have `tomlab` with `snopt` installed.

 Tutorials
 ------------

+All tutorials are included in the folder [tutorials](https://github.com/opencobra/cobratoolbox/tree/master/tutorials).
+More tutorial are currently being prepared.

 Documentation
 ------------

+The documentation is available on [opencobra.github.io/cobratoolbox](http://opencobra.github.io/cobratoolbox).
+As this version is in development, you may find the legacy version of the documentation [here](http://opencobra.github.io/cobratoolbox/deprecated/docs/index.html).

 How to contribute
 ------------

+- In order to contribute, you may follow the [Contributing Guide](https://github.com/opencobra/cobratoolbox/blob/master/.github/CONTRIBUTING.md).
+- When opening an **issue**, please follow the [Issue template](https://github.com/opencobra/cobratoolbox/blob/master/.github/ISSUE_TEMPLATE.md).
+- When submitting a **Pull Request**, please follow the [PR template](https://github.com/opencobra/cobratoolbox/blob/master/.github/PULL_REQUEST_TEMPLATE.md).

 How to cite `The COBRA Toolbox`